HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Select "adventurer_tilesheet_0", "adventurer_tilesheet_9", and "adventurer_tilesheet_10" sprites from the sprite sheet "adventurer_tilesheet".
+ - Hold Ctrl and select "adventurer_tilesheet_0", "adventurer_tilesheet_9", and "adventurer_tilesheet_10" sprites from the sprite sheet "adventurer_tilesheet".
  - Drag them into the Hierarchy.
- - When prompted, save the animation as Assets/Animations/Character/Walk.anim.
+ - When prompted, save the animation as Assets/Animations/CharacterWalk.anim.
- - Rename the GameObject to 'Character'.
+ - Rename the GameObject to "Character" (optional).

 <img src="http://i.imgur.com/ArNgG6g.gif" width=50% />

 This simple process created:
  - The character's GameObject.